 References to “applicable published industrywide experience” for mortality improvement were also replaced with a reference to “Projection Scale G2” in order to be consistent with the mortality improvement prescribed in Section 6.C.9

 Proposed edits:

 Section 11.B.3.
 No Data Requirements

-“When little or no experience or information is available on a business segment, the company shall use expected mortality curves that would produce expected deaths no less than using 100% of the 1994 Variable Annuity MGDB Mortality Table for a plus segment contracts with no VAGLBs and expected deaths no greater than 100% of the 2012 IAM Basic Mortality Table for a minus segment contracts with VAGLBs.
+“When little or no experience or information is available on a business segment, the company shall use expected mortality curves that would produce expected deaths no less than for a plus segment the appropriate percentage (Fx) from Table 1 of the 2012 IAM Basic Table with projection scale G2 for contracts with no VAGLBs and expected deaths no greater than the appropriate percentage (Fx) from Table 1 of the 2012 IAM Basic Mortality Table for a minus segment with projection scale G2 for contracts with VAGLBs.
 If mortality experience on the business segment is expected to be atypical (e.g., demographics of target markets are known to have higher [lower] mortality than typical), these “no data” mortality requirements may not be adequate.”

+* Fx

+Table 1.